SURAJVERMA-BIT/AI-Greets-You/README.md

 # AI Assistant

 This project is an AI assistant that provides the current time, date, weather, motivational quotes, fun facts, and news headlines.
 The assistant uses text-to-speech (TTS) to greet the user and deliver the information.
+Do select the city and all and follow this file

 ## Features